 - Choose from a wide variety of pension plans, according to your needs.

-- Tell PensionBee about any existing pensions you would like to transfer.
+- Tell the service about any existing pensions you would like to transfer.

-- PensionBee will contact all of your existing pension providers on your behalf.
+- The consolidator will contact all of your existing pension providers on your behalf.

 - You will receive updates along the way, and as soon as your pension has been transferred.
 Any problems along the way, or additional information required?
-You will be notified right away.
+You should be notified right away.

-- Track your pension, set up contributions, and view the performance of your pension at any time via your laptop, or the PensionBee app.
+- Track your pension, set up contributions, and view the performance of your pension at any time across platforms.